the-lambda-way/CarbMetSim/issues.md

 * Replaced all input strings with input parameters.
 Moved all the strings into the cli.
 * Removed the main loop from SimCtl.
 The containing program runs its own main loop.
 On each iteration, it calls SimCtl::runTick(), then reads which events occurred as well as whatever parameters it needs.
 SimCtl::runTick() returns false after the HALT event has fired.
 * Moved the global variables into SimCtl.
 As a result, multiple simulators can exist side-by-side.
+* SimCtl is now the main (non-textual) interface.
+The body and organs are accessed through SimCtl.
 * Moved externally accessed variables from private to public (encapsulation will need to be improved in the future).
 Moved variables only internally used from public to private.
 * Changed programmer-related error checks into assertions.
 * Simplified many things, including moving subprocesses into their own functions.